investsuite/investsuite-api-docs/docs/advanced_topics/embedding.md

 !!!
 Note
     In this example, unless the client already knows the `UserID` of the owner for this portfolio, the requests will by definition always be sequential because the required path parameter for the requests to `/users/` is not known until the first response is received.

 With embedding, both requests can be rolled into a single operation, which adds the `_embedded` key to the root of the response (see below).
-Note that this object contains a dictionary where the keys are the referenced `EntityID` and the value is the data for that entity (in this case a user).
-The client can now directly parse the information for the `UserID` appearing in the `owned_by_used_id` field from the `_embedded` object.
+Note that this object contains a dictionary where the keys are the referenced `EntityID`s and the value is the data for that entity (in this case a user object).
+The client can now directly parse the information for the `UserID` appearing in the `owned_by_used_id` field from the `_embedded` object without having to perform a subsequent request to `/users/`.

 === "Request"